 Elevated PTH levels, known as hyperparathyroidism Hyperparathyroidism Hyperparathyroidism occurs when overactive parathyroid glands cause levels of parathyroid hormone (PTH) in the blood to become elevated.
 An elevated PTH level then leads to a high level of calcium... read more , lead to an increase in the blood level of calcium (hypercalcemia Hypercalcemia (High Level of Calcium in the Blood) In hypercalcemia, the level of calcium in blood is too high.
 A high calcium level may result from a problem with the parathyroid glands, as well as from diet, cancer, or disorders affecting... read more ).
 At first, people with hypercalcemia have weakness and fatigue, constipation, loss of appetite, poor concentration, memory loss, and increased urination.
 If severe, hypercalcemia leads to confusion and eventually coma.
 If not recognized and treated, the disorder can be life threatening.

 (See also Overview of Parathyroid Function Overview of Parathyroid Function (See also Overview of the Thyroid Gland; Hypercalcemia; and Hypocalcemia.)
-The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below... read more .)
+The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below... read more and the figure .)

 Parathyroid adenomas are benign tumors that secrete excessive amounts of PTH, leading to hyperparathyroidism Hyperparathyroidism Hyperparathyroidism occurs when overactive parathyroid glands cause levels of parathyroid hormone (PTH) in the blood to become elevated.
 An elevated PTH level then leads to a high level of calcium... read more .
 In addition to hypercalcemia, hyperparathyroidism causes